 One Colorado is an amazing statewide LGBTQ+ advocacy organization that can help with legal questions and needs, job openings, and all manner of concerns!

 Inside Out is the sole LGBTQ+ youth services center in Colorado Springs, yet there are other needs we may not be able to fulfill!
 Check back as we compile further resources for health, wellness, support, and other services that can enhance your life and build your future.
 And don’t hesitate to reach out to our team for specific resource requests!

 Inside Out is a tobacco- and vape-free organization, as well as a drug/alcohol sober space.
 One of our safe/brave space rules is “sober up before you show up.”
 We are committed to preparing young LGBTQIA2+ people with healthy coping skills to prevent drug, alcohol, and tobacco use and abuse, while also connecting youth with resources for curbing risky substance use.
 Here are some helpful resources in our community:

 LGBTQ+ Tobacco Free: Get support in the process of quitting the use of tobacco and/or nicotine.
-All support systems are trained to help you the best possible in quitting the use of tobacco or nicotine.
+All support systems are trained to help you as best as possible in quitting the use of tobacco or nicotine.